kartikbansal/Techpress/README.md

     cd Techpress
     npm install

-**Note**: Since you'll be running this app locally, therefore some data needs to be inserted in mongodb before running the app.
+**Note:** Since you'll be running this app locally, therefore some data needs to be inserted in mongodb before running the app.
 In order to do that open new terminal window enter the following commands

     mongo
     use techpress